cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 ## 6. Compiling NAMD with `make`

 After this, you should now have a folder in your root folder called `Linux-x86_64-cray-gnu`, that contains all the compilation information that NAMD will require.
 Go to that folder, and run the `make` command there.
-Use multiple cores during the compilation by using the `-j` flag to speed up the process.
+Utilize multiple cores during the compilation by using the `-j <N of cores>` flag.

 ```
 cd Linux-x86_64-cray-gnu